-In any case, in Figure 24, the initial deposit has been made.
+In any case, in Figure 26, the initial deposit has been made.
 This might have happened before the caller dialed, in which case all dialed digits are honored and the call proceeds without further ado.

 That deposit has tripped the coin trigger, and the coin contact has closed, connecting the coil of the coin relay from the tip to ground.
 This increases the current in the ring and decreases it in the tip.
-(I used different line weights to emphasize this, in this figure only.)
+(I use different line weights to emphasize this.)
 Now, the effects of the two currents on CT do not cancel, and CT operates, advising the digit receiver that the initial deposit has been made.
 The call is them allowed to proceed.